sonia-auv/proc_actuators/README.md

 ![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/sonia-auv/proc_actuators.svg)

-*Please read the instructions and fill in the blanks*

-One Paragraph of project description goes here

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 Clone current project by using following command :
 ```bash
     git clone git@github.com:sonia-auv/proc_actuators.git
 ```

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-**IMPORTANT :** *If you have just imported your repository, please follow the instructions in* [BOOTSTRAP.md](BOOTSTRAP.md) (Once the bootstrap completed, you can remove this comment from the README)

 ### Prerequisites